Weenkus/deep-learning-local-enviroment-setup/README.md

 # Setup

-1. Install dependencies
+### 1. Install Dependencies
+### 2. Verify Install

-2. Run this to verify first step (probably need to restart terminal if docker was added to sudo users, heck just restart your whole machine)
+Run this to verify first step (probably need to restart terminal if docker was added to sudo users, heck just restart your whole machine)
 ```bash
   docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
 ```

+### 3. Create a Deep Learning Container
-3. Create a docker container (the `-v` maps your local file sytem to docker one `/workspace` so that you can access those files from inside docker.
+Create a docker container (the `-v` maps your local file sytem to docker one `/workspace` so that you can access those files from inside docker.

     * [PyTorch](https://pytorch.org/)
     ```bash